WELBECK SAILING CLUB

 When are the club days?

-Club Days are within the sailing season (Late March to October) and are on Wednesday and Friday Evenings and Saturdays and Sunday’s from 12:00hrs.
+Club Days are within the sailing season (Late March to October) and are on Wednesday and Friday Evenings from 5:00 pm and Saturdays and Sunday’s from 10:00hrs.
 Sunday is the most popular day as this is our race day.
 However, sailing is only allowed when there is safety boat cover, so members usually contact each other to establish if there are enough members sailing and a volunteer to cover safety

 Do you provide training?

 Yes, as required.
-We are affiliated with the Royal Yachting Association (RYA), and we can provide training to their syllabus, There is an addition charge for this formal training, however there is usually always a member to help get you sailing and once per month we usually run a training day on a Saturday when weather conditions are suitable.
-We also run Officer of the Day (OOD) and safety boat training for all members at no cost, again as required
+We are affiliated with the Royal Yachting Association (RYA), and we can provide training to their syllabus, There is an addition charge for this formal training, however there is usually always a member to help get you sailing and when there is sufficient demand we run a training day on a Saturday, weather conditions permitting.
+We also run Officer of the Day (OOD) and safety boat training for all members at no cost, again as and when required

 Can children sail?